 - RFU Safeguarding – Touring With Children

-The Club has appointed Adam Clark as Safeguarding Officer, working with Adam will be:
+The Club has appointed Teresa Keane as Safeguarding Officer, working with Teresa will be Assistant Safeguarding Officers:

 All our coaches complete a DBS check and follow the club’s code of conduct.
 All volunteers are expected to follow the guidelines as set by the club’s Safeguarding Policy and the RFU Safeguarding Policies and Procedures.
 It is the full responsibility of all Club Members, Coaches, Referees, Supporters and Players to uphold this policy and as such we have provided a number of guides to help each group understand their responsibilities:

 - HRUFC Safeguarding Coaches Guide – January 2022

 - HRUFC Safeguarding Match Officials Guide – January 2022

 - HRUFC Safeguarding Parents Guide – January 2022

 - HRUFC Safeguarding Players Guide – January 2022

 - HRUFC Safeguarding Spectators Guide – January 2022

 - HRUFC Safeguarding Photographic Guide – January 2022

 If a child tells you that someone either in or out of the rugby club environment is abusing her or him you should: